0xPxt/0xPxt.github.io/_posts/2020-03-12-Reverse-Engineering-Objects.md

 ## Introduction

 Greetings fellow readers!
 (I don’t even know how much people read this because I do not track the stats).
 Today we will be seeing some assembly code regarding the use of objects in C++.
-And what is more, we will learn how to grasp if there is an object in the source code just by looking at the assembly.
+And what is more, we will learn how to grasp if there is an object in the source code just by looking at the disassembly.

 Firstly, I will show you the differences and similarities that exist in the object code when we are dealing with structures and objects, and then we will talk about an object’s constructor as a way of unmistakably detecting the existence of an object.